maroontress/StyleChecker/README.md

 - Remove unnecessary using directives.
 - Use `T` as a type parameter name if the type parameter is single.
 - Move type parameters from the static class to its methods if possible.
+- Avoid thoughtless names for the identifer of local variables.

 ## Configuration